kolesnikaleksv/agency-amazon/README.md

 ## How To Use

-From your command line, clone and run Agency-Amazong:
+From your command line, clone and run Agency-Amazon:

 ```bash
 # Clone this repository